What are SBA loans and how do they work?

 SBA loans are often considered the “gold standard of small business financing.”
 In addition to the large loan amount options and favorable rates and terms, business owners can use SBA loan funds for almost any business purpose.

-However, like any financing program, SBA loans have drawbacks too.
-It’s challenging to qualify for an SBA loan, the application process is tedious, and it can take weeks or months to receive funding.
+However, like any financing program, SBA loans also have drawbacks.
+Qualifying for an SBA loan is challenging, the application process is tedious, and it can take weeks or months to receive funding.

 Here is a quick summary of the benefits and drawbacks of SBA loans.